fisherro/advent-of-code/2021/2021-13/README.md

 To encode the text "This is a test!" with 10 folds:

-    $ echo "This is a test!" | racket encode.rkt 10
+    $ racket encode.rkt "This is a test!"
+10

 Note that `font8x8_basic.h` needs to be in the current working directory when running `encode.rkt`.